Baldwin was careful with guns before fatal shooting, crew member says - NewsBreak

 Hollywood professionals say they’re baffled by the circumstances and production crews have quickly stepped up safety measures.

 Jeffrey Wright, who has worked on projects including the James Bond franchise and the upcoming movie “The Batman,” was acting with a weapon on the set of “Westworld” when news broke of the shooting Thursday at a New Mexico ranch.
 “We were all pretty shocked.
-And it informed what we did from that moment on,” he said in an interview Sunday at the Newport Beach Film Festival.Moderna, Johnson & Johnson boosters now offered in Oklahoma County
+And it informed what we did from that moment on,” he said in an interview Sunday at the Newport Beach Film Festival.Fauci: Vaccines for kids 5-11 likely available in November

 “I don’t recall ever being handed a weapon that was not cleared in front of me — meaning chamber open, barrel shown to me, light flashed inside the barrel to make sure that it’s cleared,” Wright said.
 “Clearly, that was a mismanaged set.”